eliyacobov1/dqn-visual-nevigation/README.md

 - `--animate` plays back the final trajectory with a red trace.
 - `--eval-episodes` evaluates the trained agent for the given number of episodes and prints the success rate and average steps.
+- `--planning-steps` uses DynaCue-style planning by sampling synthetic transitions after each real step.
+- `--replay-steps` performs additional updates from a replay buffer after each real step.

 Example evaluation comparing Q-learning and DQN: